 What kind of consequences does the increasing digitalisation of consumption have on the environment?
-This is one of the questions we examine in our study.
+This is one of the questions we examine in our recent study.
 Special consideration was placed on the sub-aspects including Instant Shopping, influencing consumers, digitally-active consumers, green mobile apps, Augmented / Mixed and Virtual Reality, as well as digitalised payment.
 In sum, it may be argued that the increasing use of resources through ICT-technologies and generally-increasing levels of consumption, which are likely to rise as a result of new digital technologies, have negative consequences for the environment.
 However, they may also have positive effects on the environment.
 For instance, virtual reality may partially replace some products and services and sharing platforms may allow for their more efficient and longer use.
 The report has been produced jointly by adelphi and the Institute for Innovation and Technology.

 Meat of the future: In vitro meat production, insects, and plant-based meat substitutes